tlaanemaa/tinioc/README.md

 ### container.isBound()

 Check if there is a binding for a given id.
-This will check this container and also all of it's parents.
+This will check this container and also all of its parents.

 Example: